roukoslab/breaktag/README.md

 - Samtools
 - Several unix standard tools (perl5, python3, awk, etc.)

+If you're running the pipeline in a cluster, you probably want to edit the [tools config file](https://github.com/roukoslab/breaktag/blob/main/config/tools.groovy) and tell the pipeline how these tools are loaded (added in \$PATH).

 ## Running the pipeline

 Tools are expected to be in the PATH.
 From the root of the folder where you clone the [breaktag pipeline](git@github.com:roukoslab/breaktag.git):

 - edit the parameters file `breaktag/pipelines/breaktag/essential.vars.groovy`